silham/meteor-impact-cal/NASA_INTEGRATION_SUMMARY.md

 ## What's New? 🆕

-Your meteor impact simulator now includes **real asteroid data from NASA**!
+Your meteor impact simulator now includes **200+ real asteroids from NASA**!

 ## Visual Changes

 ### In the Sidebar

 1. **New "Real NASA Asteroids" button**
-   - Located between the asteroid preview and preset scenarios
+   - Shows total count: "Real NASA Asteroids (200+)"
    - Gradient blue-to-purple design with 🛸 icon
    - Click to expand/collapse the asteroid list

+2. **Search Functionality**
+   - Search box to filter asteroids by name
+   - Live filtering as you type
+   - Shows count: "Showing X asteroids below 1km diameter"

-2. **Asteroid List (when expanded)**
+3. **Asteroid List (when expanded)**
-   - Shows up to 10 real asteroids from NASA's database
+   - Displays ALL asteroids below 1km from NASA's database
+   - Scrollable list with smooth scrolling
    - Each asteroid shows:
      - Official NASA name
      - Estimated diameter (in meters or kilometers)